ProjectIxian/projectixian.github.io/_tech_docs/whitepaper.md

 ## Information Stored Within a Node
 Each node must hold some critical information in order to function.
 The reference implementation has the following structures always present in memory:
 * The redacted window of the blockchain.
-See chapter TODO for details on the redacted blockchain technology.
+See the chapter [Redacted History](redacted-history) for details on the redacted blockchain technology.
 * Transactions, which are referenced by blocks in the redacted window.
 * Unapplied transactions, which are waiting for inclusion into a block.
 * Wallet State, which has details about all existing Ixian wallets and their balances, as well as other data.